European school of Bergen

 Much is done to preserve and promote the cultural identity of the pupils who come from more than forty different countries.
 A special feature of the system is the teaching of the human sciences (history and geography) in the second language, and this represents part of the original cultural vision of the European Schools.
 The sciences and Mathematics have an important role in the curriculum which reflects our close relationship with the Joint Research Centre in Petten.

 The school also puts emphasis on the creative arts; and music, art and drama are very much part of daily life in lessons, concerts and performances.
 Pupils participate in a wide range of sporting activities in the school and beyond.
 We use the latest developments in educational technology to develop ICT skills which prepare pupils for life beyond school, and some participate in distance learning lessons with teachers across the continent which gives our school an even more European flavour.

-The school is open for Dutch pupils and about 40% of our pupils have Dutch nationality.
-They may be Dutch children who grew up abroad, or have one Dutch parent, or they come from local Dutch families in the area.
+The school is open for Dutch pupils and about 30% of our pupils have Dutch nationality.
+They may be Dutch children who grew up abroad, have one Dutch parent or they come from local Dutch families in the area.
+However an application for admission must be submitted to the Ministry of Education via the school.
 For Dutch pupils, the school is the equivalent of VWO.

 The EB and our curriculum are recognised throughout the European Union as equivalent to the national system, and this makes it easy for pupils to transfer in and out at any stage of their education.

 The EB is a qualification unique to the European Schools and it offers the examinations in different languages.
 There are similarities with the IB, but the IB is much more focused around subjects taught in the English language.
 IB does not offer the same variety of mother tongue tuition or subjects taught in other EU languages.
 At ESB, we offer a complete curriculum in English, French and Dutch.